Suhas2811/vidyanvaya-ai/README.md

 ## 🌐 Subject-Agnostic Approach

-A major design principle of EduNexa AI is **subject independence**.
+A major design principle of VidyānVaya AI is **subject independence**.

 The system will not be hard-coded for a particular academic subject.